 To display the holds that affect a PALO.DATA* cell, open the Hold Manager for that cell.
 For example, in the example above

 - Cell D12 isn’t affected by any hold.

 - Cell E12 is only affected by one hold: this cell has children in “East” region.
 Splashing another value in C12 will not change the value in E12.

 - Cell E11 is affected by both defined holds:

 The Hold Manager displays the cell coordinates, the creation time, and the creator of the hold.

-Splashing another value in cell E11 will result in the following message:
+Splashing another value in cell E11 will result in an error message:

 To delete holds, select them in the Hold Manager and click Release.